NativeScript/rfcs/active-rfcs/0000-webpack-rewrite.md

 The bulk of the configuration to be managed in a `base` configuration, and only configure flavor specific additions in the flavor specific configurations: `angular`, `react`, `vue`, `svelte`, `typescript` (as flavor), `javascript` (as flavor).

+How the final config is constructed:

+The flavor is detected based on dependencies (or by explictly calling `useConfig`) and the corresponding chain function is added to the internal chain array.

+Dependencies are scanned for the `nativescript.webpack.js` files and executed:
+* calls to `chainWebpack` are pushed to the internal chain array.
+* calls to `mergeWebpack` are pushed to the internal merge array.

+The internal chain array is sorted based on the `order` values for each entry (generally ranging from -1 to 10).

+Each chain function is called and the internal config (chain-webpack) instance is passed along with the `env`.

+A new config object is created after all chain functions have been applied, and each merge config from the internal merge array is merged into the resolved config.

+The final config is returned by `resolveConfig` - which kicks off the whole process.

 # Drawbacks